 - Ceres Astrospace Delta - Text by Grant Thomas

-One-man long-range exoatmospheric fighter used for planetary and orbital defense.
+Long-range exoatmospheric fighter used for planetary and orbital defense.
 Designed and built by Ceres Astrospace and later manufactured under license.

 - Chillers - Text by John B